2020: Things To Do On Father’s Day In Brisbane | Father’s Day Ideas

 Father’s Day is the perfect time to go whale watching as these majestic creatures of the sea journey past our shores with their playful calves on their way back to colder waters.

-We’ve tried and tested the Spirit of the Gold Coast, Brisbane Whale Watching and Whales in Paradise whale watching tours, departing from the Gold Coast or Brisbane, which provide a great opportunity to get really close to the whale breaching and tail fluking action.
+We’ve tried and tested the Spirit of the Gold Coast, Brisbane Whale Watching, Whales in Paradise and Tangalooma whale watching tours, departing from the Gold Coast or Brisbane, which provide a great opportunity to get really close to the whale breaching and tail fluking action.
 The crew know the best places to go for a chance of seeing the whales, and the curious creatures will often come quite close to check you out!

 If you’re north of the city, see our list of Whale Watching providers on the Sunshine Coast here.